MG sports cars (since 1945): books - history (2/2)

 Making Cars at Longbridge : 1906 to the Present Day

-This fully updated version honours the 110th anniversary of the first motor production at Longbridge as well as the 150th birthday of Herbert Austin.
-It includes a new colour section showing various stages in the life of a car, from the design studio to the showroom.
+This updated edition commemorates both the 110th anniversary of motor production at Longbridge and the 150th birthday of Herbert Austin.
+It includes a new colour section depicting the car manufacturing process, from design to showroom.

 Information